MCL Tear Treatment in Winfield, MO

 - Direct Impact or Trauma:

-- Contact Sports: Football, soccer, and hockey players in Winfield, MO commonly face direct hits to the outer knee, causing the inner knee to overstretch or tear.
+- Contact Sports: Football, soccer, and hockey players in Winfield, MO often experience direct blows to the outer knee, leading to overstretching or tearing of the inner knee.

-- Poor Conditioning or Muscle Imbalance: Weakness in the muscles supporting the knee raises the risk of MCL tears by overloading the ligament.
-Quadriceps and hamstring imbalances can destabilize the knee, putting additional strain on the MCL.
+- Poor Conditioning or Muscle Imbalance: Weakness in the muscles supporting the knee can increase the risk of MCL tears as the ligament compensates for the lack of support.
+Muscle imbalances between the quadriceps and hamstrings may destabilize the knee, adding strain to the MCL.

 Symptoms of an MCL Tear